-In just three months since final agreements were put in place (see NGI, Dec.
-26, 2005), Qatar Petroleum, ConocoPhillips and Royal Dutch Shell plc were on hand last week for groundbreaking on Qatargas 3 and Qatargas 4, two of the world's largest liquefied natural gas (LNG) development projects, which are located in Qatar.
+In just three months since final agreements were put in place (see Daily GPI, Dec.
+22, 2005), Qatar Petroleum, ConocoPhillips and Royal Dutch Shell plc were on hand Monday for the groundbreaking on Qatargas 3 and Qatargas 4, two of the world's largest liquefied natural gas (LNG) development projects, which are located in Qatar.

 H.H.
 Sheikh Tamim Bin Hamad Al-Thani, heir apparent of the State of Qatar, laid the foundation stone for the projects on Monday in a ceremony held at Ras Laffan Industrial City.
 Combined, the projects are expected to provide 2.8 Bcf/d of natural gas, the majority of which is targeted for delivery to the United States.

 Moving along at record pace, all of the necessary resources to carry out the projects are now in place, Qatar Petroleum said.
 In order to capture "substantial synergies," the projects jointly are executing the development of the onshore and offshore assets to enable them to be operated as a single integrated venture.

 "Qatargas is supplying to Asia and will reach Europe by end of 2007 and the North American market by end of 2008," said Qatargas CEO Faisal M. Al Suwaidi.
 "Therefore our marketing will cover every corner of the world and in turn we will realize our vision to be the world's leading supplier of LNG by the end of the decade."